ChadFarrow/LibreRelayBot/README.md

-# BoostAfterBoost - IRC to Nostr Bridge
+# LibreRelayBot - IRC to Nostr Bridge

-BoostAfterBoost monitors messages from the BoostAfterBoost bot in the #BowlAfterBowl IRC channel and forwards them to Nostr.
+LibreRelayBot monitors messages from the LibreRelayBot in the #SirLibre IRC channel and forwards them to Nostr.

 ## Features

-- 🔍 **Selective Monitoring** - Only monitors messages from the BoostAfterBoost bot
+- 🔍 **Selective Monitoring** - Only monitors messages from the LibreRelayBot bot
 - 📖 **Read-Only IRC** - Never posts to IRC, only monitors
 - 📱 **Nostr Integration** - Forwards all monitored messages to Nostr
-- 🛡️ **Single Channel Focus** - Dedicated to #BowlAfterBowl channel only
+- 🛡️ **Single Channel Focus** - Dedicated to #SirLibre channel only
 - ⚡ **Real-time Forwarding** - Messages appear on Nostr immediately
 - 🔧 **Easy Setup** - Simple configuration with environment variables